 To observe levels of collagen synthesis, researchers measure P1NP (Pro-collagen 1 n-terminal peptide) as a marker for how much collagen is being made.

 Irrelevant of consuming collagen, collagen synthesis will likely still occur.
 However, the research is pretty clear that collagen synthesis is noticeably higher when supplementation is involved.
-To be more specific, appropriate supplementation appears to increase collagen synthesis by at least 20% in comparison to without the supplement.
-Other research shows that the rate of collagen synthesis could potentially even double with supplementation.
+Some research shows that the rate of collagen synthesis could potentially even double with supplementation.

 In terms of specific outcomes, there is a case study of an NBA player undergoing an 18-month rehabilitation protocol while utilising collagen supplementation that demonstrates fascinating outcomes.